AnDruStein/HtmlS/README.md

-# Intro
+# What is HTMLS?
-Tool / language for modern html engineering, <br>
+HTMLScript is a HTML5 wrapper, which is <br>
 `more` `flexible` and more `comfortable` than classic html <br>
-Does not require long installation

 # Advantages

-* Works nearly everywhere 🕸
+* Does not require long installation 🕸
 * Human friendly syntax 🔎
 * Inline layout 📝
 * Built-in preload 🥽